June 8th, 2021

 Whether you need to turn in a quick assignment or hop on a last-minute video call, a slow laptop can be frustrating.
 But don't worry.
 There are several ways to speed up your device, and they don't involve running to the store and buying a new one.

-At Asurion, our experts help 300 million customers (and counting) diagnose and resolve their device problems and get the most out of their favorite tech every day.
+At Asurion, our experts help 300 million customers (and counting) diagnose and resolve their device problems and get the most out of their favorite tech.
 Wondering how to make your laptop faster?
 Check out their tips below to get your device back up to speed.

 Why is my laptop so slow?

 As you accumulate more files, apps, and programs on your hard drive, your laptop can start to lag or stop responding altogether.
 These issues don't pop up immediately; however, regular use, demanding software updates, and aging computer parts can stall your laptop over time and hurt its performance, making it harder to complete daily tasks.

 Watch this short video where an Asurion Expert shows how to fix your slow laptop: